Waiheke Marine Solutions photo gallery

 Your onboard fuel filter needs to be replaced periodically.
 This filter was only 100 hours / 1 year old and the filtration element was fill to the brim....

-This shows the buildup of salt and calcium inside a cooling system of a relatively new 2 stroke outboard.
+This shows the buildup of salt and corrosion inside a cooling system of a relatively new 2 stroke outboard.
 The client was flushing for 5 minutes with salt away and thought this was enough to maintain his cooling system.
 We recommend at least 10 minutes of active flushing with good water pressure to ensure all salt is removed from your outboards cooling systems.